National Gingersnap Day

 Depending on where you go, you might get a slightly different biccie from different regional variant recipes – but wherever you are, raise a cup of tea to the ginger biscuit today and be sure to join in by tucking into one…or three!

-The History of Gingersnap Day
+History of National Gingersnap Day

 This tough little biscuit is often known as a ‘ginger nut’ in Australia, New Zealand and in the United Kingdom, but the makeup of them remains pretty much the same when you get down to it.

 In the United Kingdown especially, they are very popular.
 Because of how tough they are and how slow they are to disintegrate when wet, they are often cited as being one of the best biccies to dunk in your cup of tea by the Great British public – who, as avid tea drinkers, should know!